-In a crisis, knowing what not to do can be just as important as knowing what to do.
-Many popular survival tips are actually dangerous myths that could put your life at risk.
-Let’s bust some of these myths and learn the truth about survival in emergency situations.
+In a crisis, knowing what not to do can be just as crucial as knowing what actions to take.
+Many widely accepted survival tips are actually dangerous myths that could put your life at risk.
+We’re here to debunk these myths and arm you with the real knowledge needed to navigate emergencies safely.

 Myth 1: Drinking Alcohol Warms You Up